Thomas Macdonough: Early life

 Thomas Macdonough Jr. was born in a small town near Odessa, which later was named MacDonough, Delaware, in his honor.

+He was a major in the Continental Army.
 He was employed in Middletown as a clerk upon the return of his brother James, who lost a leg in a naval battle with a French vessel in 1799 during the Quasi-War with France.
 Shortly after, Macdonough requested a commission with the United States Navy with the assistance of Senator Latimer from the state of Delaware.

 Macdonough was a tall, dignified man with a commanding character which suited him well for military service.
 He was a devoutly religious man of Episcopal faith, as were his parents and greater family.
 He was known to adhere to a set of steadfast principles in his personal and military life.
+He received a contemporary education here but it remains uncertain if he attended any sort of formal schools or was taught by family members or a tutor.

 Before joining the Navy, Thomas, Jr., for unknown reasons, changed the spelling of his last name from "McDonough" to "Macdonough.

 On May 27, 1800, at the age of sixteen, Macdonough secured a warrant and served as a midshipman aboard the 24-gun USS Ganges, a corvette class ship, converted over from a merchantman vessel and outfitted as a man-of-war.

 Under the command of Captain John Mullowny, Ganges then set sail for the West Indies.
 During operations there she captured three French merchant ships between May and September.
 When hostilities between the United States and France had finally ended the following year on October 20, 1801, Macdonough was assigned to USS Constellation, a 38-gun frigate.

 Commanded by Alexander Murray, Constellation was about to embark on its mission in the Mediterranean sea.
 While serving aboard Constellation he received a thorough education from Murray in seamanship, navigation, gunnery, and other nautical sciences towards improving his service as a junior officer.

 First Barbary War

 Aboard Constellation in January 1802, Macdonough served with distinction in naval operations against Tripoli during the First Barbary War.
 This was the same ship that his brother James had served on a few years earlier.

 In 1803, Navy Secretary Robert Smith selected Macdonough to serve aboard USS Philadelphia, a 38-gun frigate, commanded by William Bainbridge.
 Macdonough was aboard this ship when it captured the Moroccan ship Mirboka on August 26, 1803.
 Shortly before Philadelphia ran aground and was consequently captured by the Tripolitans, Macdonough had gone ashore on leave.
 He was reassigned on October 31 to the 12-gun sloop USS Enterprise under the command of Lieutenant Stephen Decatur.

 Macdonough volunteered to join Decatur's successful raid into the harbor of Tripoli.
 On February 6, 1804, they succeeded in burning and destroying Philadelphia.

 Having just served on Philadelphia, Macdonough's familiarity made his role in the operation a crucial one.
 For his heroic actions he was promoted to acting lieutenant.